Lists

 LISTS BY WORKATO DEPRECATION NOTICE

 Workato has deprecated the Lists by Workato connector.
 Although we continue to provide runtime support for active recipes using this connector, creating new recipes with it is no longer possible.
 Additionally, we will no longer fix bugs or enhance this connector in the future.
-We recommend that you transition recipes that use this connector to Variables by Workato, which provides enhanced list management capabilities.
-This tool enables you to define lists with custom schemas, offering dynamic control over list properties and items.
-For fixed count loops, you can use Repeat while loops with the Index datapill, enabling you to precisely control loop execution.
-For guidance and support, refer to our Variables by Workato and Repeat while loop documentation.

 # Clear step output

 The Clear step output field is set to No by default.
-If you do not clear the step output when the condition is satisfied on the first iteration, the variable retains the value from the first iteration even if later iterations don't satisfy the condition.
+If you don't clear the step output when the condition is satisfied on the first iteration, the variable retains the value from the first iteration even if later iterations don't satisfy the condition.
 We recommend you change the Clear step output field value to Yes if you plan to:

 • Use datapills from previous steps inside the loop that is nested in the condition.